Press enter to see results or esc to cancel.

 Seoul's Myeong-dong: Bustling Jung-gu Delight

-Certain conditions are not covered by the National Health Insurance Program, so having private international health insurance will help you access private hospitals and clinics for these conditions, such as chronic illness.
+Certain conditions are not covered by the National Health Insurance Program, so having private international health insurance will help you access private hospitals and clinics for these conditions, such as chronic illnesses.
 Private healthcare also has shorter wait times than the public sector.

-Retiring In South Korea From The USA
+Retiring in South Korea from the USA

 American retirees need to be aware that to obtain retirement pensions from the South Korean government, you must have made minimum contributions for the minimum time span.
 There are special exceptions through the Social Security Agreement.